h2oai/h2o-3/h2o-docs/src/product/flow/README.md

 - Cluster health
 - Whether all nodes can communicate (consensus)
-- Whether new nodes can join (locked/unlocked)
+- Whether new nodes can join (locked/unlocked) **Note**: After you submit a job to H2O, the cluster does not accept new nodes.
 - H2O version
 - Number of used and available nodes
 - When the cluster was created